ALithuanian/alithuanian.github.io/index.md

 Moreover, music playlist generation is especially impactful - whereas a user may only commit to watching 1 movie on any given day, the duration of music consumption is frequently much more flexible with high caliber playlists extending user engagement during the session in question as well as user engagement with the platform beyond that particular session.
 This is, in turn, critical for the development of platforms like Spotify, especially as they see inflection points in user growth in the upcoming years and must focus more so than ever on curating high quality playlists and experiences for each user.
 Automated song discovery will be increasing essential to Spotify’s core operations as the platform further scales globally, relying more so on efficient and high caliber machine led playlist curation.
 Playlists are the best way to showcase the core product of music streaming platforms and ultimately drive user growth and retention.

-A sample Spotify playlist is as follows:
+A sample Spotify playlist can be explored below
 <br>

-<iframe src="https://open.spotify.com/embed/playlist/37i9dQZEVXbLRQDuF5jeBp?si=dFydWR8GTEayv3xvnUqtPg" width="300" height="380" frameborder="0" allowtransparency="true"></iframe>
+<iframe src="https://open.spotify.com/embed/playlist/37i9dQZEVXbLRQDuF5jeBp?si=dFydWR8GTEayv3xvnUqtPg" width="500" height="380" frameborder="0" allowtransparency="true"></iframe>

 ## Problem Statement
 Through this project, we aim to accomplish the following: